tianyi-lab/ChartAlignBench/README.md

 ### 2. Running the Notebooks

-The provided jupyter notebooks are **self-contained** and can be executed directly in order of the cells.
+The provided jupyter notebooks for corresponding tasks can be executed directly in order of the cells.

 | Task Suite | Demo Notebook Link |
 |------|----------------|